AlrzA2003/AlrzA2003.github.io/README.md

 ## License

-This portfolio is available under the [MIT License](LICENSE).
-You are welcome to fork and customize it for your own use.
+This portfolio is available under the [License](LICENSE).
+Read the licence before fork and customize it for your own use.